gdm413229/swwmgz_m/ExtendedLore.md

 - 2015: The UAAF rebrands itself as the UAC, having found quite a lot of interest in what they recovered from Imanaki.
 - 2017: Saya creates the first Maidbot.
-- 2016: Zanaveth II and Misa Unissix get married.
+- 2016: Zanaveth II and Unissix Bokurou Azadeku meet during one of her research trips, they get married on the same day.
 - 2018: Empty Episode One.
 Second major incident in the town of Kereshnovka.
 A rogue AI known as SUSAN surfaces on the northern seas, assumes control of Russia's missile systems.